kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step2.md

     `docker ps`{{execute}}

 2. Fine the container id

     `CID=$(docker ps -lq)`{{execute}}

 Excute shell in running contexainer

     `docker exec -it $CID   /bin/sh`{{execute}}

-    Note: Navigate the flesysten and view the files
+    Note: Navigate the flesysten and view the files and processes